-- The area is less ethnically diverse than England, about 9% of Norfolk and Waveney is non-white British compared to about 21% of the Population of England. - The area has one of the lowest percentage of births to mothers from Black and Minority Ethnic groups however, there are a number of other Ethnic groups and communities across Norfolk for whom the risk of poorer outcomes is higher e.g mothers from outside the UK.
+- The area is less ethnically diverse that England, about 9% of Norfolk and Waveney in non-white British compared to about 21% of the England population - The area have one of the lowest percentage in deliveries to mothers from Black and Minority Ethnic groups However, there are a number of other ethnic groups and communities across Norfolk for whom the risk of poorer outcomes is higher e.g. mothers from outside the UK.